dkvz/majorsetbe/README.md

 - [x] There's apparently things we need to translate in the pot file thingy - I also added at least one template (event-card.php) that might need some pot...
 Stuff - I Don't know -> See discussion section
 - [x] Try to get the pagination to show (by adding tons of posts?) to see what style it gets -> Added pagination manually on the "blog.php" page
 - [x] Style the "Edit" link on pages and posts when logged in
+- [ ] It's possible to pin a post to top of the blog, whereas it'll appear on top of the list - But there are no other indications - Maybe check how Twentytwenty does it
 - [ ] The error message when you try submitting an empty comment isn't styled at all.
 Is that normal?
 - [x] On the blog page (blog posts lists) the permalink icon is shown in a really weird place when on large screen and the post title is very long
 - [x] Alignement options don't work on audio elements in the Gutenberg editor